PPP Forgiveness Guide: Qualified Expenses, Forgiveness Rules, & How To Apply

 Your PPP loan funds can be used to cover payroll expenses so that you can keep your business staffed.
 Various payroll costs are qualified expenses, including:

-- Employee Benefits: This includes costs associated with retirement plans, group health insurance, separation or dismissal, vacation time, sick and medical leave, and parental and family leave.
+- Employee Benefits: Includes costs associated with retirement plans, group health insurance, separation or dismissal, vacation time, sick and medical leave, and parental and family leave

 If you’re a sole proprietor or independent contractor, self-employment wages, salaries, and commissions not exceeding $100,000 annually qualify as payroll costs.